llam15/assassin-server/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+`assassin-server` is an open source project, with its code under the terms of the [MIT License](http://opensource.org/licenses/MIT).